fortrabbit/help/docs/logging-pro.md

 ## Quirks

 Unlike with [Universal Apps](/logging-uni), there are no historical oder logs for Pro Apps available.
-You might use a third party service like Papertrail or Datadog to achieve that.
+You might use a third party service like Papertrail to achieve that.